Abstraction

 Materiality, rhetorical theory of function, mediation, linguistic function and performativity, seem like useful ways to understand the gif.
 This also chimes with Nail’s ontology of the image and of what we see in the Macclesfield Psalter, to merely say it is ‘interactive’ is to underestimate the apparent intention to enact a cognitive function, to change the thought processes and therefore the materiality of readers or watchers themselves (if one is a materialist and not a dualist, that is).

-Impett and Offert suggest the need for new methods of investigating ‘basic questions from the fields of art history and urbanism’ taking ‘into account the epistemic entanglement of a model and its applications’ in recognition that ‘the visual ideologies of research datasets and training datasets become entangled’ (Impett & Offert, 2023).
-While working with these Medieval images and texts I have been confronted by the broader ideological nature of visual culture and the assumptions embedded in this moment of Generative AI saturation.
+To be clear, I am not using Generative AI as a ‘tool’ or because I think it is better at drawing or thinking than I am (I do not), rather it is present in some of this work as an opportunity to interrogate the ideologies of vision and memory present between and within the 14th to the 21st Centuries as a form of parallelism and antithetical parallelism.
+I have also been part of a number of funded research projects investigating AI, specifically large image data sets used to create models for Generative AI (the AI Forensics project, 2024-2025, PI Leo Impett), and the Digital Good project, 2023-2024, PI, Dylan Yamada-Rice), in which we investigated children’s attitudes to AI.
+I also convene and teach on data schools at the University of X which address the material, social and educational implications of AI.
+Impett and Offert suggest the need for new methods of investigating art history, taking ‘into account the epistemic entanglement of a model and its applications’ in recognition that ‘the visual ideologies of research datasets and training datasets become entangled’ (Impett & Offert, 2023).
+While working with these Medieval images, texts and animations I have been confronted by the broader ideological nature of visual culture and the assumptions embedded in this moment of Generative AI saturation.
 AI technology is almost always presented as the peak of technological advancement and sophistication, but the Macclesfield Psalter and other such ‘multimedia’ texts challenge this assumption, in particular the sophisticated meta-texts of the marginalia, which address critical, operational and religious discourse while also augmenting the psalms, instigating heightened mechanisms of memory and intertextual games.
-Questions of industrialisation and complex supply chains for art production are also raised by these illuminated manuscripts, contradicting our common conception of linear narratives of progress and extraction, particularly in terms of mediation.
-The gif is of course, ironically, even when mediated via machine learning, a highly reductive form, low on computational complexity rather than offering the escalated technological layering and multiple resources required to produce the Macclesfield Psalter.

 Data science is powerful, because it is an apparatus in the sense that Foucault sets out: a specific set of material and conceptual techniques that coerce by means of observation, ‘an apparatus in which the techniques that make it possible to see induce the effects of power, and in which, conversely, the means of coercion make those on whom they are applied clearly visible’ (Foucault 1988).
 Data science is an apparatus engaged in the production of subjectivity.
 While its claims to ontological authority are unsound, a retreat to purely discursive critique loses the power of performativity and drops the material aspect of the philosophy.
-We need a way to work with the materiality
+We need a way to work with the materiality of data science with a different effect.
+We seek to mobilise the specific constraints and opportunities in a way that extends participation and agency instead of reinforcing dualism and hegemony (McQuillan, p.
+267, 2017).

-The Macclesfield Psalter offers us in its complex absurdity and contradiction a counter to the industrialising neo platonic ideologies it was networked with; this counter invites, as McQuillan, Nail and many others suggest, not least Barad (2007) a way to work with materiality, intertextuality, agency and participation.
-Looking forward, the next stage of this project is to invite others to interdiscursive enactment workshops with stop motion animation, tableaux vivant and pixilation or human animation.
-My goal is that we might enact and further explore the potential for subversion, animation and complex kinetic discourse which I have learnt about from the Macclesfield Psalter in an age of fast and shallow machinic Neoplatonism.
+The Macclesfield Psalter offers us in its complex absurdity and contradiction a counter to the industrializing neo platonic ideologies it was networked with; this counter invites, as McQuillan, Nail and many others suggest, not least Barad (2007) a way to work with materiality, intertextuality, agency and participation.

 References